UPSS - Previous Years

 “It was amazing, I am so thankful that I was able to attend!”

-More than 30 participants attended the seventh Uppsala Pharmacometrics Summer School during August 2017.
+More than 30 participants attended the 7th Uppsala Pharmacometrics Summer School during August 2017.
 The participants were from 18 countries, mostly from Europe, but also from Asia (Hong Kong, India, Israel, Taiwan, Thailand), Africa (South Africa, Zimbabwe), North America (USA), and South America (Uruguay).
 Five students were awarded a Novartis travel grant.

 As in the previous years, the programme this year also included lectures, hands-on exercises, and poster presentations.
 The social programme included many activities, and was an opportunity for the participants to learn more about each other’s research and form friendships.